Johncci/summer-soccer-camp/README.md

 * I have talked to the relevant people at home and now want to return to sign up for the camp.
 * I want to be able to contact the camp with any questions I may have.

 ### Frequent Visitor Goals

 * I want to ensure on each yearly return to the site that I can sign my children up.

+### Design

+#ccf381 Color Information
+Information

+Conversion

+Schemes

+Alternatives

+Preview

+Shades and Tints

+Tones

+Blindness Simulator
+In a RGB color space, hex #ccf381 is composed of 80% red, 95.3% green and 50.6% blue.
+Whereas in a CMYK color space, it is composed of 16% cyan, 0% magenta, 46.9% yellow and 4.7% black.
+It has a hue angle of 80.5 degrees, a saturation of 82.6% and a lightness of 72.9%. #ccf381 color hex could be obtained by blending #ffffff with #99e703.
+Closest websafe color is: #ccff99.

+#ccf381 color image
+R80G95B51
+RGB color chart
+C16M0Y47K5
+CMYK color chart
+● #ccf381 color description : Soft green.